jmreicha/yaak/README.md

 sudo resolvconf -u
 ```

-You may also need to flush out the old network settings.
+You may also need to flush out the old network settings on older systems.

 ```bash
 sudo ip addr flush eth0